4LT/qc-conduit/README.md

 Vore balls move at same speed as they do in easier difficulties when near their enemy, but are harder to lose while the vore is alive.

+Enforcers fire in bursts of 3 instead of 2.

 ## Misc.
 Improvements

 Grenades getting "stuck" on slopes leading downwards have been fixed.
 (Thanks,